BIOLOGICAL CONCEPTS: CELLS, METABOLISM & GENETICS

 7. What kind of graph might you make?

-5. Review the slide show below (from Lab 6) for a refresher on the parameters in your experimental protocol.
+6. Review the slide show below (from Lab 6) for a refresher on the parameters in your experimental protocol.

-6. Write up a brief summary of how you will conduct this experiment.
-You can test five tubes at a time.
+7. You can test five tubes at a time.
 At a minimum, you should test 5 tubes in condition 1, and then five tubes in condition 2, depending on the variable you are testing.
 The tubes need be in each "condition" for a minimum of 5 minutes.

 Picture